prof. Tom Van de Wiele (PhD)

 - prof. Tom Van de Wiele - principal investigator

-- dr. Marta Calatayud - voluntary post-doctoral fellow
+- dr. Marta Calatayud (PhD) - voluntary post-doctoral researcher

 - Annelore Beterams - doctoral fellow

 - Oral microbiota reduce wound healing capacity of epithelial monolayers, irrespective of the presence of 5-fluorouracil.
 EXPERIMENTAL BIOLOGY AND MEDICINE.
 2018.
 PMID: 29338309